detroit-labs/AmazeKit/README.md

 **TODO**: Add instructions for bundling AmazeKit, using a static library, Xcode subproject, and as a Git submodule.

+## The `bin` Directory
+In the `bin` directory are two scripts: `gen_docs.sh` and `publish_docs.sh`.
+These scripts are meant for me to run as a convenience to publish the appledoc docs.
+Use caution when running them.

 ## Examples
 Here are some great apps using AmazeKit:
 * [BetARound](http://www.sidebet.me/betaround/)